fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-01-20】[stonith404 / pocket\-id](https://github.com/stonith404/pocket-id) - A simple and easy\-to\-use OIDC provider that allows users to authenticate with their passkeys to your services
 * 【2025-01-14】[openai / openai-go](https://github.com/openai/openai-go) - The official Go library for the OpenAI API
 * 【2025-01-14】[yusing / go\-proxy](https://github.com/yusing/go-proxy) - Easy to use reverse proxy with docker integration
 * 【2025-01-13】[dlvhdr / gh\-dash](https://github.com/dlvhdr/gh-dash) - A beautiful CLI dashboard for GitHub 🚀